Aspose/releases.aspose.com/content/en/page/python-net/_index.md

 ### Create a PostScript file from scratch in Python

-In the next code snippet, we are creating a PS document from scratch containing the text ìHello from Aspose!î.
+In the next code snippet, we are creating a PS document from scratch containing the text ‚ÄúHello from Aspose!‚Äù.
 After installing **Aspose.Page for Python** in your environment, you can execute below code sample to see how Aspose.Page API works.

 Below code snippet follows these steps: